 Features To Look Out For

-As this gerbil cage is going to be where your gerbils hopefully spend the remainder of their life, it needs to be of a luxurious size that does not feel claustrophobic or cramped, giving them room to explore and opportunities to engage in.
+As this gerbil cage will be where your gerbil spends their days (they live for 3-4 years), it needs to be of a luxurious size that does not feel claustrophobic or cramped, giving them room to explore and opportunities to engage in.
 They may be small creatures, but they are active.

 Gallons in the form of dimensions can differ, but as seeing you need something tall, look for this as the main factor.
 However, just as with any other animal which lives in a tank or cage, you should get the absolutely largest size gerbilarium you can afford, ensuring they have more than enough room to get up to plenty of hijinx!

-The enclosure also needs to be deep to allow lots of space for bedding – ideally you want to fill up the base of your enclosure with five to six inches of bedding!
+The enclosure needs to be deep to allow lots of space for bedding – ideally, you want to fill up the base of your enclosure with five to six inches of bedding!
 So, don’t think that a larger tank in width and depth which then limits height is better.

-Gerbils need to be able to breathe!
-Wire cage toppings should provide plenty of ventilation, but if your enclosure doesn’t have once, ensure there are sufficient breathing holes which will let in plenty of fresh air yet not allow your pet to escape or gnaw to make the holes larger.
+Gerbils need to be able to breathe.
+Wire cage toppings should provide plenty of ventilation, but if your enclosure doesn’t have one, ensure there are sufficient breathing holes which will let in plenty of fresh air yet not allow your pet to escape or gnaw to make the holes larger.

 Cage Structure With Large Base